bennidi/mbassador/README.md

 <h2>Roadmap</h2>
-+ Checkout MBassador from one of the official maven repositories (as soon as the user base is big enough)
 + Spring integration with support for conditional message dispatch in transactional context (dispatch only after successful commit etc.).
 Currently in beta, see <a href="https://github.com/bennidi/mbassador-spring">this</a> repository